libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius now has an autonomous research loop.
 This loop can either search its memories or search the web!

+**Experimental Folder Changelog**

+-Added .TXT file extractor.
+For now it just functions similarly to the webscrape.

 ------

 [Skip to installation guide](#installation-guide)